Capitol View, Atlanta: Transportation

 Capitol View is located just a few miles from Downtown Atlanta, Midtown Atlanta, Buckhead, College Park, East Point, Hartsfield-Jackson Atlanta International Airport, and major highways and interstates such as the Downtown Connector/I-75/I-85, I-20, and Metropolitan Parkway.

-Public Transportation
+Public transportation

-Capitol View is located directly on the Red/Gold Lines of the MARTA Train Rail with a neighborhood stop at the Oakland City Train Station.
+Capitol View is located directly on the Red/Gold Lines of the MARTA line, with a neighborhood stop at the Oakland City station.
 This allows easy public transit options to the Atlanta area and beyond.
-In addition, Marta Bus stops line the perimeter of the neighborhood and surrounding areas.
+In addition, MARTA bus stops are found along the perimeter of the neighborhood and surrounding areas.